Hapoel Be'er Sheva F.C.: The beginning of the era of Alona Barkat

 In July 2007, businesswoman Alona Barkat purchased the team from Eli Zino.
-On 29 August 2007, during a training match against Maccabi Be'er Sheva, the team pioneer Chaswe Nsofwa collapsed and died of cardiac arrest.
+On 29 August 2007, during a training match against Maccabi Be'er Sheva, the team's striker Chaswe Nsofwa collapsed and died of cardiac arrest.

-In the first season of the Alona Barkat season, the 2007–08 season, the team finished fourth in the Liga Leumit and failed to qualify for the Premier League.
+In the first season of the Alona Barkat era, the 2007–08 season, the team finished fourth in the Liga Leumit and failed to qualify for the Premier League.
 In the 2008–09 season, Guy Levy was appointed coach of the team, and the midfielder Maor Melikson signed in the club.
 This season the team managed to return to the Premier League after four years in the Liga Leumit.
 In the same season, the team won the Toto Cup for the Liga Leumit, after beating Maccabi Herzliya 1–0 in the final.

 In the 2009–10 season, Guy Azouri was appointed coach of the team, who signed a number of new players in the team, including David Revivo, Siraj Nassar and Brazilian William Soares, who joined in January.
 The team presented a weak ability and its supporters protested and demanded Azouri resignation.
-In March 2010, following a violent incident by Fan towards the coach, Azouri decided to resign.
+In March 2010, following a violent incident by a fan towards the coach, Azouri decided to resign.
 The owner, Barkat, announced that following the fans behavior, she will leave the team at the end of the season.
 The fans launched a campaign to keep her at the club, and eventually Barkat stayed at Be'er Sheva.
 The professional director of the youth department at the time, Vico Haddad, served as coach until the end of the season, when the team finished ninth.